ActianCorp/integration-platform-docs/docs/zeenea-scanner-setup.md

 You have to pay attention to the ability for the scanner to open a connection to the platforms it should communicate with: network routes should be enabled.

-For more about our connectors, see [Zeenea Connectors List](./zeenea-connectors-list.md)
+For more about our connectors, see [Zeenea Connector Downloads](./zeenea-connectors-list.md).

 New connections are defined using a dedicated configuration file under the connections folder of the Scanner.